 Contribution to government revenue

-The natural resources sector generates revenue for the State at different Federal levels.
-The most important revenues are the taxes from general company taxation (corporation tax, income tax, trade tax and the solidarity surcharge), as well as natural resource-specific mine site and extraction royalties.
-Added together, these revenues from the extractive industry amounted to around €368 million in 2020.
-This corresponds to a share of 0.02% of the total income of the Federal German government.
-The coverage of this revenue by reporting is explained in more detail in chapter 10.
-Other payments are also made by the extractive sector to the state, such as leaseholds, energy and electricity taxes, as well as payments relating to interventions in nature conservation legislation and water use.
+The extractive sector generates revenue for the state at the various federal levels.
+The most important revenues are the taxes from general company taxation (corporate income tax and personal income tax plus solidarity surcharge and trade tax), as well as mine site and extraction royalties specific to the natural resource extracted in each case.
+Together, these revenues from the extractive industry amounted to approximately €487 millions in 2021 (as of 09/2023).
+This represents 0.03% of total Federal Government revenue.
+More detailed information on this revenue can be found in Payment flows of the raw material sector.
+Other payments are also made by the extractive sector to the state, such as leaseholds, energy and electricity taxes (see Revenues generated), as well as payments relating to interventions in nature conservation legislation and water use (see Managing human intervention in nature and landscape), which are not described in this chapter.

 Taxes

-The sum of the above-mentioned taxes paid by the extractive industry in 2020 amounted to around €258 million.
-This corresponds to a proportion of around 0.01% of the State’s total income.
-The largest amount of tax revenues is generated by trade and corporate taxes.
-However, tax revenues from the extractive industry have considerably declined in recent years.
+The sum of the above-mentioned taxes paid by the extractive industry in 2021 amounted to around €433m (as of 09/2023).
+This corresponds to a proportion of around 0.03% of the state’s total income.1 The largest amount of tax revenues is generated by trade, income and corporate taxes.

 The following table shows the estimated revenues from the above taxes of the extractive industry and their share of the total tax revenue.
 Other payment flows not addressed in the following table are described in the sections Revenues generated and State subsidies and tax concessions.